Chicago Concussion Lawyer

 Non-Economic Damages

-Financial costs are just a portion of the losses concussion victims endure.
+The financial costs of a concussion are just one part of the losses head injury victims endure.
 Non-economic damages seek to compensate you for the human cost of the injury, such as:

 • Pain and suffering